libretime/libretime/docs/releases/unreleased.md

 ### Replay gain modifier preference

 The `replay_gain_modifier` preference is now stored as system preference.
-Please check and save the replay gain modifier preference manually to make sure it is up to date and usable.
+Please check and save the replay gain modifier preference manually to make sure the preference is up to date and usable.

 ## :warning: Known issues